About the Test

 - What was the result of my testosterone test?

-- If the result of my test was abnormal, do I need any follow-up tests?
+- If my test result was abnormal, do I need any follow-up tests?

 - If follow-up tests are needed, what tests will be performed?